Winter is the perfect time for some simple science experiments -- find out how much water is in snow!

 Ideally, I think you would want to measure snow and water as volume but that's harder to do with snow unless you have a really good size measuring cup.

-Here's the two jars side by side -- the results were very similar with almost the same amount of water.
+Here are the two jars side by side -- the results were very similar with almost the same amount of water in the end.

 We were certainly surprised with the results!

 The snow they collected produced more water than our snow did which is really interesting and probably has to do with both the temperature and moisture in the air when the snow falls.
 It could also have to do with the humidity level in your house when the snow is melting (more humid air would probably account for less evaporation of the snow early on since moist air is more saturated with water vapor molecules than dry air).

 Let us know if you try the experiment -- what was your ratio of snow to water?